 In 1937, a local businessman was trying to tap area mineral springs to find hot water for a health resort and accidentally released a geyser.
 The geyser is now capped and erupts by a controlled timer.

 This man-made wonder shoots warm water nearly 100 feet into the air every hour at the park in downtown Soda Springs.
 Visitors can wander along the boardwalk to the base of the geyser and view some interesting limestone terraces created by the mineral waters.
-A nearby visitors center offers interpretive displays on how the geyser was created as well as information on area sights.
+A nearby visitors center offers interpretive displays on how the geyser was created and information on area sights.

 The wagon ruts are visible as you cross the Oregon Trail Park and Marina entrance road near its junction with Highway 30.
 Look for the white trail markers that head up from the reservoir.